apache/nuttx/configs/clicker2-stm32/README.txt

        Where <server-ip> is the IP address of the E1 endpoint.

+       Similarly for the UDP test:

+         E1: nsh> udpserver &
+         E2: nsh> udpclient <server-ip> &

        The nsh> dmesg command can be use at any time on any node to see any debug output that you have selected.

-       Telenet sessions may be initiated from the hub:
+       Telenet sessions may be initiated only from the hub to a star
+       endpoint:

          C: nsh> telnet <server-ip> <-- Runs the Telnet client

        Where <server-ip> is the IP address of either the E1 or I2 endpoints.

     STATUS:
-      2017-06-29:  Configurations added but not yet tested.
+      2017-06-29:  Configurations added.
+Initial testing was not very
+        fruitful:  There is error in the i8sak acceptaccept logic that currently will not support multiple endpoints.

   nsh: